cuibonobo/terra-incognita/README.md

 npm run scrape
 ```

+## GitHub Actions
+Merging into the `main` branch will automatically build the web application and sync it to a Backblaze B2 bucket.
+To accomplish this, the following secrets must be set on the repository:
+- `B2_APPLICATION_KEY_ID`
+- `B2_APPLICATION_KEY`

 ## Journal
 ### 2021-11-27
 My original idea was to use the official [Instagram Hashtag Search API](https://developers.facebook.com/docs/instagram-api/guides/hashtag-search/), but it requires that you have a Business or Creator account and that the app undergo an [App Review](https://developers.facebook.com/docs/apps/review) process that seemed much too involved for the amount of usage this app is going to get.
 Instead, I'm going to use [`scraper-instagram`](https://www.npmjs.com/package/scraper-instagram) to grab images directly from the Instagram public website.